rehierl/node-tree-outliner/3-basic-design/3-9-0-design-y.md

 > In conflict with dynamic support.

-One negative aspect of this placement (i.e. `s5` inside of `n1`) is, that any dynamic operation (e.g. fold/unfold) on `n1` targeted at `s1` will also affect `n5/s5`.
+One issue that results from such a placement (i.e. `s5` inside of `n1`) is, that any dynamic operation (e.g. fold/unfold) on `n1` targeted at `s1` will also affect `n5/s5`.

-If, for example, `s1` would have to be folded, then that could not be done without automatically and completely hiding `s5`, a supposedly independent sibling section.
+If, for example, `s1` would have to be folded, then that could not be done without hiding `s5` at the same time (although `s5` is supposed to be independent of `s1`).
 Transparent (i.e hidden/background) transformations prior to such an operation could not be avoided.

-(That consideration alone nullifies the purpose of any such definition).
+(That consideration alone nullifies the purpose of any such definitions).

 > Node `n5` must be a child node of `n1`.